MicrosoftDocs/mixed-reality/mixed-reality-docs/creating-a-holographic-directx-project.md

 ![Screenshot of the holographic app project template in Visual Studio](images/holographic-directx-app-cpp-new-project.png)

-Review [Using Visual Studio](using-visual-studio.md) for information on how to build and deploy the sample to your HoloLens, PC with immersive device attached, or an emulator.
+Review [Using Visual Studio to deploy and debug](using-visual-studio.md) for information on how to build and deploy the sample to your HoloLens, PC with immersive device attached, or an emulator.

 The project template shows how to create a world-locked cube that's placed two meters from the user.
 The user can [air-tap](gestures.md#air-tap), or press a button on the controller, to place the cube in a different position that's specified by the user's [gaze](gaze.md).
 You can modify this project to create any mixed reality app.